SpineEventEngine/base/README.md

 This repository contains the code of foundation of the Spine Event Engine framework which includes:

 * The framework [base](base) data types.
-* [Validating Builders](base-validating-builders) for Protobuf definitions in this repository.
+* [Validating Builders](base-validating-builders) for Protobuf definitions of this repository.
 * [Utilities for testing](testlib). // todo Add readme
 * Gradle plug-ins:
   * [Spine Model Compiler](tools/model-compiler) —